Eurasia, Rivista di Studi Geopolitici

 Eurasia is an Italian quarterly journal of geopolitics, founded in 2004.
-It has been run by Tiberio Graziani until December 2011, then directionship has been taken by Claudio Mutti, which is also the publisher.
+It was run by Tiberio Graziani until December 2011, after which directionship was taken by Claudio Mutti, who also acts as publisher.

 Editorial philosophy

 Eurasia states its goal as "to promote, stimulate and spread research and geopolitical science in the national and international scientific community, as well as to sensitize readers on Euro-Asian themes on political, intellectual, military, economic and information topics."
 The perspective takes in not only international relations strictly speaking, but aims to "bring to the attention of specialized professionals the importance of rediscovering the spiritual unity of Eurasia," although the magazine declares that it represents "no particular academic direction."
 It furthermore publishes "analyses regarding geoeconomics, as a new autonomous science of geopolitics, and geofinance, in order to identify methodologies that animate economic and financial strategies on a planetary scale (both as dominant nations as well as large powerful economies) and the opportunities that can arise for the weakest nations; while not overlooking studies and reflections regarding the delicate topic of security interpreted according to the criteria of geostrategy".